turingschool/curriculum/source/projects/monsterporium/index.markdown

 2. implement message posting to a service along-side existing functionality
 3. consume queued messages and act on them
 4. validate functionality end-to-end
-5. remove now-redundant functionality from primary app
+5. remove now-redundant functionality from the primary app
-6. access data across services using appropriate abstraction.
+6. access data across services using appropriate abstraction
 7. write data to a service using a REST API

-In addition, we're practicing fundamental techniques like:
+In addition, we'll practice fundamental techniques like:

 * Pushing logic down the stack
 * Testing complex systems
-* Managing deployment of multiple applications
+* Refactoring under test

 ### Schedule